 Is this the right subject for me?

-It will appeal to those of you who have an enthusiasm for thinking and debating some of the biggest questions that face human beings, for example:-
+Religious Studies is a fantastic A level option that delves deep into the questions that have plagued philosophy, driving some philosophers towards God and others to despair.
+This course will certainly appeal to those who have an enthusiasm for thinking and debating some of the biggest questions that face human beings:

-Thinking for yourself and realising there are often more questions than answers can be bothexciting and alarming, but if you want to develop an inquiring mind and challenge basic assumptions we make about life and human living then studying Philosophy and Ethics could be for you.
+Thinking for yourself and realising there are often more questions than answers can be both exciting and terrifying, but if you want to develop an inquiring mind and challenge some of the basic assumptions we make about life then a course in Religious Studies could be for you.

 Course Content & Assessment